0.0

 With the above, you can see :one was immediately resolved to the value of 1 even though it was wrapped in a closure to begin with.
 This happened because the closure had no parameters so was safe to resolve.
 Again, this allows you to lazily resolve a dependency until you need it.

-For keys :two and :three, we have a closure that has at least one parameter so remains a closure so you can supply the arguments you need later.
+For keys :two and :three, we have a closure that has at least one parameter so remains a closure.
+This allows you to supply required arguments later.
 Here’s a closer look of using the :two and :three dependencies:

 Container[:two].call "demo" # "DEMO"